hpssjellis/everything-nrf52840-usb-dongles/README.md

 # The different Boards

-Note: The dongle can plug directly into a computer USB prot.
+Note: The dongle can plug directly into a computer USB port.
 They can also be powered by Cell phone chargers.
 The boards that need a USB cable are not necessarily better or worse they just need the cable.
 Both types can also be powered by an outside power source with varing levels of acceptable voltages.
-(Worth looking into, I know the Nano 33 BLE has some interesting feactures here I think they can be powered by a 12 V battery.)
+(Worth looking into, I know the Nano 33 BLE has some interesting features here, I think it can be powered by a 12 V battery.
+Better check)

 ## Nordic
 $10.00 USD [nRF52840 USB Dongle](https://www.digikey.com/product-detail/en/nordic-semiconductor-asa/NRF52840-DONGLE/1490-1073-ND/9491124?_ga=2.112542724.1204958722.1575703702-701218832.1573252054&_gac=1.12604485.1574457358.Cj0KCQiAq97uBRCwARIsADTziyako1nHRHIJGlUf6ZprMFUFuqiaruXRiJ3sGP4mQ3FC3kIQmQxaQZsaAswzEALw_wcB)